 For the time being, the only genetically modified crop that is under cultivation in India is Bt cotton which is grown over 10.8 million hectares.
 Bt cotton was first used in India in 2002.

-The GEAC in 2007, recommended the commercial release of Bt Brinjal, which was developed by Mahyco (Maharashtra Hybrid Seeds Company) in collaboration with the Dharward University of Agricultural sciences and the Tamil Nadu Agricultural University.
-But the initiative was blocked in 2010.
+The GEAC in 2007, recommended the commercial release of Bt Brinjal, which was developed by Mahyco (Maharashtra Hybrid Seeds Company) in collaboration with the Dharward University of Agricultural Sciences and the Tamil Nadu Agricultural University.
+However, the initiative was blocked in 2010.

 Dhara Mustard Hybrid-11 or DMH-11 is a genetically modified variety of mustard developed by the Delhi University’s Centre for Genetic Manipulation of Crop Plants.
-The researchers at Delhi University have created hybridised mustard DMH-11 using “barnase / barstar” technology for genetic modification.
-It is Herbicide Tolerant (HT) crop.
-If approved by the Centre, this will be the second GM crop, after Bt Cotton, and the first transgenic food crop to be allowed for cultivation in the country.
+The researchers at Delhi University have created a hybridized mustard DMH-11 using “barnase/barnstar” technology for genetic modification.
+It is a Herbicide Tolerant (HT) crop.
+If approved by the Centre, this will be the second GM crop, after Bt Cotton and the first transgenic food crop to be allowed for cultivation in the country.

 Controversies and Moratoriums associated with GM Crops in India – Timeline